Lindo98/LINMTE430-WFC2401-GROUP-B-LINDOKUHLEMTENGWANE-CDV01/README.md

     - I still need to invest more time on JavaScript

  1. **Interests and Values**:

-    - Describe your key interests related to your career.

-      Staying up-to-date with the latest programming languages, frameworks, and tools to broaden skillsets.
+     - Staying up-to-date with the latest programming languages, frameworks, and tools to broaden skillsets.

-      Participating in and contributing to open-source projects to collaborate with the global developer community.
+     - Participating in and contributing to open-source projects to collaborate with the global developer community.

-      Enjoying the challenge of solving complex problems and developing efficient algorithms.
+     - Enjoying the challenge of solving complex problems and developing efficient algorithms.

-      Creating intuitive and user-friendly interfaces for applications.
+     - Creating intuitive and user-friendly interfaces for applications.